Marakkar: Lion of the Arabian Sea (soundtrack): Marketing and release

-The music rights of the film were purchased by Saina Video Vision, based subsidiary audio label Saina Music, thereby becoming the highest bid and a record for Malayalam film.
+The music rights of the film were purchased by Saina Video Vision, based subsidiary audio label Saina Music.
 On 10 February 2021, the first single track "Kunju Kunjali", sung by K. S. Chithra was released in all languages.
 The flute cover of this track, performed by Josy Alappuzha was released on 22 February 2021, through YouTube, and was later released on digital music platforms on 3 March 2021 as a track in the album.
 The song teaser of the second track, "Kannil Ente" was released on 24 March 2021, whereas the full song was released a week later, on 31 March 2021.
 The third track "Chembinte Chelulla", sung by Vishnu Raj was released in all languages on 21 May 2021, marking Mohanlal's birthday.
 The full album was released on digital music platforms on 1 August 2021.
 On 10 November 2021, the theme of "Marakkar" composed by Rahul Raj, was launched through streaming platforms and also on YouTube.
 The album is also released through Saina's mobile application and online portal named Saina Play.